Stefano De Martino: Biography

-Since 2019 he has hosted the comedy program Made in Sud on Rai 2, supported by Fatima Trotta, with the participation of Elisabetta Gregoraci and Biagio Izzo.
+Since 2019 he has hosted the comedy programme Made in Sud on Rai 2, supported by Fatima Trotta, with the participation of Elisabetta Gregoraci and Biagio Izzo.
 In the same year he always leads on Rai 2 with Belén Rodríguez the Notte della Taranta, the final of the Castrocaro Festival 2019 and, replacing Amadeus, he presents Tonight everything is possible, a program that he will also conduct in the following years always on Rai 2.
-In 2021 he returned to Amici di Maria De Filippi, with the role of judge, together with Stash and Emanuele Filiberto, to then be confirmed together with them also for the following edition.
+In 2021, he returned to Amici di Maria De Filippi, with the role of judge, together with Stash and Emanuele Filiberto, to then be confirmed together with them also for the following edition.

 Since December 2021 he has hosted his variety entitled Bar Stella in the late evening on Rai 2.

 In the summer of 2022 he hosted Tim Summer Hits in prime time on Rai 2 together with Andrea Delogu.

-On 4 June 2023 at the Stadio Diego Armando Maradona he hosted Sarò con te – La festa del Napoli, the special for the Napoli championship winner broadcast on Rai 2 in prime time.
+On 4 June 2023 at the Stadio Diego Armando Maradona, he hosted Sarò con te – La festa del Napoli, a special for the Napoli championship winner broadcast on Rai 2 in prime time.

 On 18 May 2024, De Martino was defined in the Novella 2000 special as the second sexiest man in Italy.

 On 23 May 2024, De Martino signed a multi-year contract with RAI, due to the excellent results achieved in terms of audience success in his television broadcasts.

 On 2 September 2024, he began hosting Affari tuoi, the Italian version of Deal or No Deal.
 The show was a great success with the public and critics, who appreciated De Martino as a host who entertained with lightness and naturalness.

+De Martino is set to be the artistic director and main presenter of the Sanremo Music Festival 2027 and 2028.

 Personal life

 In 2009, within the Amici di Maria De Filippi school, he began a relationship with Emma Marrone, which ended in 2012.
-In the same year he became engaged to the Argentine showgirl Belén Rodríguez, marrying her on 20 September 2013 and with whom he has a son, Santiago, born on April 9 of the same year.
+In the same year, he became engaged to the Argentine showgirl Belén Rodríguez, marrying her on 20 September 2013 and with whom he has a son, Santiago, born on 9 April of the same year.
 The couple separated in 2015 and then got back together in 2019.
 The two broke up again in May 2020 and reunited again in 2022.

-The couple will break up permanently in 2023.
+The couple broke up permanently in 2023.
 However, De Martino maintains a friendly relationship with his ex-wife for the sake of his son.

 In 2025, De Martino is romantically linked to Caroline Tronelli.

-De Martino and his girlfriend were also victims of a hack into her home's surveillance system, which captured videos of them engaging in love and private behavior.
+De Martino and his girlfriend were also victims of a hack into her home's surveillance system, which captured videos of them in private, intimate moments.

 De Martino and Caroline Tronelli live together in his home in Rome.